Donald Trump Jr. Says ‘Sick’ Democrats Hope Coronavirus Pandemic ‘Kills Millions’ Of Americans

 “For them to try to take a pandemic, and hope it comes here and kills millions of people so they can end Donald Trump’s streak of winning is a new level of sickness,” he said.

-Trump Jr. continued, saying that mainstream journalists were trying to use COVID-19, as the coronavirus is officially known, to damage the president’s reputation.
+Trump Jr. continued, saying that mainstream journalists were trying to use COVID-19 — as the coronavirus is officially known — to damage the president’s reputation.

 “I don’t know if this is coronavirus or Trump derangement syndrome, but these people are infected badly,” he said.